VayuDev/samal-jit/README.md

  * It uses a custom-written peg parser with horrendous error messages - if you have a parsing error, the fastest thing will probably be to just try to find it yourself using the line information that it gives you (which is only sometimes correct)
- * As we don't have generators yet, the GC pressure is just insane, which means that the most time is actually spend in the GC itself.
-Once we have generators, we can skip allocating temporary lists and instead create them on the fly when they're needed
  * Calling native functions is slow
  * There are unit tests, but they don't cover all features
  * The Compiler class is bigger and messier than I want it to be